 If you can't tell by now, the S10 and Note 10 are extremely similar phones, and there aren't many major reasons to spend the extra money on the Note 10.
 The hardware design is sleeker, but the specs, software, and cameras are all nearly identical — though this may be good news for S10 owners who didn't want their phone to feel outdated so quickly.

 If you're torn between the two, you should seriously consider how much you value the S Pen, or maybe how much you'll take advantage of the faster wired and wireless charging on the Note 10.
-Most people are probably better off saving a few hundred dollars and grabbing the Galaxy S10 — though if you act fast, Samsung is offering aggressive trade-in offers for the Note 10, including up to $600 for older devices along with $100 in instant credit towards accessories.
-With that kind of deal available, the Note 10 is a no-brainer — at least, so long as you can live without a headphone jack or microSD card.
+Most people are probably better off saving over a hundred dollars and grabbing the Galaxy S10 — though that calculus can change based on various sales and trade-in promotions Samsung regularly runs.
+Pricing being equal, the Note 10 is a better choice for getting the most value for money, so long as you can live without the headphone jack and microSD card slot.

-The S10 is still one of the best phones money can buy, with nearly the same spec list as the newer Note 10 and a much lower price.
-It'll likely receive the same software features as the Note 10 with future updates, and still features expandable storage and wired audio.
+The S10 is still a great phone, even at its age, with nearly the same spec list as the newer Note 10 and a much lower price.
+It'll likely receive the same software updates in the future, and still features expandable storage and a wired audio port.

 Superphone with a stylus

-If you can live without a headphone jack or microSD card, the Note 10 brings a sleek new design, updated software, and faster charging.
+If you can live without a headphone jack or microSD card, the Note 10 brings a sleek new design, larger screen, and faster charging.
 It's still the only phone with an S Pen, but otherwise feels nearly identical to the S10.

 Get the Android Central Newsletter